 Works well with: Getting a facial peel before applying peptide products will help peptides penetrate the skin more deeply.

 Don't use with: AHAs will reduce the efficiency of peptides.

-“Collagen is a protein comprised of long segments of amino acids arranged like a chain,” says consultant dermatologist Justine Hextall.
+“Collagen is a protein comprised of long segments of amino acids arranged like a chain,” says consultant dermatologist Hextall.
 “When collagen breaks down, short segments of amino acids are formed.”
-Peptides are these short chains of amino acids are what we know as peptides, and are fundamental for healthy skin.
+These short chains of amino acids are what we know as peptides, and are fundamental for healthy skin.
 They are the building blocks of proteins, including keratin, collagen, and elastin.
 Board-certified dermatologist and neuroscientist Gilbert backs up this statement.
 "Peptides tell your cells to produce more collagen: one of the major building blocks of the skin.
 So by applying them directly to your skin you’re telling your body it needs to make more collagen," she says.

 From smoothing out lines and reducing sagging to strengthening your skin barrier and locking in hydration, the benefits of peptides are impressive, to say the least.

 With hundreds of peptide-focused lotions and potions on the market, finding the right one for you can be a minefield—and an expensive one at that.
-Don’t waste your money on peptide cleansers or scrubs; instead, invest in leave-on treatments.
+Don’t waste your money on peptide cleansers or scrubs—instead, invest in leave-on treatments.